BillmanH/exoplanets/docs/Troubleshooting_azure_functions.md

 (I've noted the solution to that issue here)(https://github.com/Azure/azure-functions-python-worker/issues/1262#issuecomment-2129619040).

-# Function is triggering, but crashing on execution.
+# Function is triggering, but crashing on execution:
 Probably something wrong with your code, but what?

 Click on the specific function that is failing and go to the `Invocations` tab.